iancarson/Depressed/README.md

 # Depressed
 An an IOS application that helps the user to self-evaluate if they are depressed.
-Several steps are used to determine.
+Several steps are used to determine if one is depressed or not.
-In case of any query or clarification, you can reach me via my gmail address iancarson41@gmail.com.
+Through a series of questions prompted to the user and In case of any query or clarification, you can reach me via my gmail address iancarson41@gmail.com.